Normation/rudder-tools/scripts/rudder-dev/README.md

 rudder-dev fixup
 ```

-It will create a commit that has the correct syntax to be smashed upon merge and push it to your PR.
+It will create a commit that has the correct syntax to be squashed upon merge and push it to your PR.

 ## Other usages